-Aligned with your thinking, you are comfortable pausing to explore what might be at stake in a decision, or check the assumptions at play before acting.
-This behavior must have given you good results in the past, which reinforced it and now keeps you decelerating in critical moments.
+Interestingly however, your choices also indicate that in your day-to-day you tend to pause and seek to explore what might be at stake in a decision, or check the assumptions at play before acting.
+This behavior, seemingly at odds with your nature, must have given you good results in the past, which reinforced it and now keeps you decelerating in critical moments.
 Congratulations if this is the case, since you are helping to avoid many problems in the future.
 A valuable and timely contribution!